 Bark scale is a tiny invasive insect that was introduced from Asia.
 This insect is known for attacking the ornamental crape myrtle tree.
-A bark tree infestation appears as a black line of sooty splotches on the bark of an affected tree.
+A bark scale infestation appears as a black line of sooty mold splotches on the bark of an affected tree.

 Do Bark Scale Infest Structures in East Texas?

-No, bark scale does not infest structures.
+No, bark scale does not infest man-made structures.
 This insect is an agricultural pest and is mostly known for attacking crape myrtle trees.
-Bark scale may also pose a risk to soybean, apple, and pomegranate plants/trees.
+However, bark scale may also pose a risk to soybean, apple, and pomegranate plants/trees.